Looking to become accredited for the new Erasmus programme? See our Erasmus Accreditation page.

 Strategic Partnerships help youth organisations to strategically address the needs of young people, to learn from and exchange expertise with other relevant organisations, and promote new approaches to youth work.
 Participation also enables the creation of more attractive programmes for young people, motivates youth leaders and youth workers, and supports youth organisations working successfully in a wider European arena.

 Key Action 3, Support for Policy Reform, promotes the active participation of young people in democratic life in Europe.
 It stimulates and provides a framework for debate about issues affecting young people.
-Structured Dialogue is the name used for discussions between young people and decision makers that should ultimately inform policy-making.
+Youth Dialogue is the name used for discussions between young people and decision makers that should ultimately inform policy-making.

-A Structured Dialogue project has three phases: planning and preparation; implementation; and evaluation (including reflection on a possible follow-up).
+A Youth Dialogue project has three phases: planning and preparation; implementation; and evaluation (including reflection on a possible follow-up).
 The project can last for three months to two years.
 Young people must be involved at all stages of the project and it is they who lead the activities.
 Activities can include but are not limited to:

 NB: Statutory meetings of organisations or networks and politically influenced events can not be funded.